-- projects.
-Stormwater runoff on the installation predominantly flows through the drainage patterns - 2 created by natural terrain and paved surfaces.
-In some areas, runoff is directed through ditches - 3 and piping, with direct discharges into a receiving stream or surface water body.
-Issued in March - 4 2021, the MSGP, Permit No. NMR050001, focuses on facilities and industry sector-specific BMP - 5 requirements.
-It requires the installation to have a SWPPP and includes specific requirements for - 6 implementing control measures (e.g., minimize exposure, good housekeeping, maintenance, spill - 7 prevention and response), conducting self-inspections and visual assessments of discharges, - 8 taking corrective actions, and conducting training, as appropriate. - 9 Kirtland AFB is a co-permittee to the city of Albuquerque, Bernalillo County, for compliance with - the Middle Rio Grande Watershed Based MS4 General Permit No. NMR04A000.
-The MS4 permit, - issued in September 2015, regulates stormwater sediment and pollutant discharges from the - municipality sources of the installation.
-The MS4 collects and conveys stormwater from storm - drains, pipes, and ditches and discharges it into the Tijeras Arroyo and the city of Albuquerque's - 14 MS4.
-Kirtland AFB has developed a Stormwater Management Plan as required by the MS4 - permit. - Finally, Kirtland AFB operates under a 2022 CGP (#NMR100000), which expires 16 February - 17 2027.
-It includes several guidelines to implement erosion and sedimentation control, pollution - prevention, and stabilization on construction sites of one or more acres.
-If a project at Kirtland - 19 AFB is subject to the CGP requirements, the contractor must develop a site-specific SWPPP and - 20 provide the plan to the 377 MSG/CEIEC for review and approval.
-Upon approval, both the - 21 contractor and Kirtland AFB must submit Notices of Intent and be granted approval from USEPA - 22 before work begins.
-When construction projects are not subject to NPDES CGP requirements - 23 (i.e., due to the size of the project or a waiver granted), the contractor must still implement - 24 appropriate BMPs to minimize stormwater pollutants. - 25 Floodplains.
-Floodplains are typically low-lying areas that are subject to inundation during - significant rainfall events.
-Flooding potential is evaluated by FEMA and is often related to the 100- - year floodplain, based on the worst flood that could be expected in a given region during a 100- - year period.
-The 100-year floodplain for Kirtland AFB is associated with the Arroyo del Coyote - 29 and Tijeras Arroyo.
-Arroyo del Coyote and Tijeras Arroyo floods occur infrequently and are - 30 characterized by high peak flows, small volumes, and short durations (KAFB 2018a).
-As stated - 31 previously, various portions of the stormwater drainage and arroyo systems on the installation are - owned and maintained by either Kirtland AFB or Albuquerque Metropolitan Arroyo Flood Control - 33 Authority (AMAFCA). - Wetlands.
-Wetlands are considered "Waters of the United States" if they are determined to be - 35 jurisdictional by the U.S. Army Corps of Engineers and USEPA.
-There are 10 wetlands supplied - 36 by at least 15 naturally occurring springs on Kirtland AFB; however, no Jurisdictional - 37 Determinations have been made concerning these water features.
-There are no natural lakes or - 38 rivers on Kirtland AFB, but six man-made ponds have been created on the Tijeras Arroyo Golf - 39 Course.
+Kirtland AFB operates under three NPDES Permits: the MSGP for industrial activities, the MS4 permit for stormwater conveyances from installation development, and the CGP for construction projects.
+Stormwater runoff on the installation predominantly flows through the drainage patterns created by natural terrain and paved surfaces.
+In some areas, runoff is directed through ditches and piping, with direct discharges into a receiving stream or surface water body.
+Issued in March 2021, the MSGP, Permit No. NMR050001, focuses on facilities and industry sector-specific BMP requirements.
+It requires the installation to have a SWPPP and includes specific requirements for implementing control measures (e.g., minimize exposure, good housekeeping, maintenance, spill prevention and response), conducting self-inspections and visual assessments of discharges, taking corrective actions, and conducting training, as appropriate.

+Kirtland AFB is a co-permittee to the city of Albuquerque, Bernalillo County, for compliance with the Middle Rio Grande Watershed Based MS4 General Permit No. NMR04A000.
+The MS4 permit, issued in September 2015, regulates stormwater sediment and pollutant discharges from the municipality sources of the installation.
+The MS4 collects and conveys stormwater from storm drains, pipes, and ditches and discharges it into the Tijeras Arroyo and the city of Albuquerque's MS4.
+Kirtland AFB has developed a Stormwater Management Plan as required by the MS4 permit.

+Finally, Kirtland AFB operates under a 2022 CGP (#NMR100000), which expires 16 February 2027.
+It includes several guidelines to implement erosion and sedimentation control, pollution prevention, and stabilization on construction sites of one or more acres.
+If a project at Kirtland AFB is subject to the CGP requirements, the contractor must develop a site-specific SWPPP and provide the plan to the 377 MSG/CEIEC for review and approval.
+Upon approval, both the contractor and Kirtland AFB must submit Notices of Intent and be granted approval from USEPA before work begins.
+When construction projects are not subject to NPDES CGP requirements (i.e., due to the size of the project or a waiver granted), the contractor must still implement appropriate BMPs to minimize stormwater pollutants.

+Floodplains.
+Floodplains are typically low-lying areas that are subject to inundation during significant rainfall events.
+Flooding potential is evaluated by FEMA and is often related to the 100-year floodplain, based on the worst flood that could be expected in a given region during a 100-year period.
+The 100-year floodplain for Kirtland AFB is associated with the Arroyo del Coyote and Tijeras Arroyo.
+Arroyo del Coyote and Tijeras Arroyo floods occur infrequently and are characterized by high peak flows, small volumes, and short durations (KAFB 2018b).
+As stated previously, various portions of the stormwater drainage and arroyo systems on the installation are owned and maintained by either Kirtland AFB or Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA).

+Wetlands.
+Wetlands are considered "Waters of the United States" if they are determined to be jurisdictional by the U.S. Army Corps of Engineers and USEPA.
+There are 10 wetlands supplied by at least 15 naturally occurring springs on Kirtland AFB; however, no Jurisdictional Determinations have been made concerning these water features.
+There are no natural lakes or rivers on Kirtland AFB, but six man-made ponds have been created on the Tijeras Arroyo Golf Course.